Getting started¶

 - If you do not have

-, you can rundocker-compose
+make, you can rundocker-composedirectly:

-1 2 3 4 5 6 7 |
+1 2 3 4 5 6 7 | |

 Note

-, then you will need to add the following to docker-compose:
+If you are using WEB_PORT, then you will need to add the following to docker-compose:

-1 2 |
+1 2 | |

 Developing in Heroku¶